jrblevin/ctgames-qe/README.md

   model has been tested and easily completes in under one minute on a 2023 MacBook Pro (12-core M2 Max processor).

-- Table 3: The `mc1p` single agent Monte Carlo experiments and timing exercises have been tested on a 2019 Mac Pro workstation (2.5 GHz 28-Core Intel Xeon W processor), where the full set of experiments completed in around 5 minutes.
-It completes in around 10 minutes on the same 2023 MacBook Pro mentioned above.
+- Table 3: The `mc1p` single agent Monte Carlo experiments have been tested on a 2019 Mac Pro workstation (2.5 GHz 28-Core Intel Xeon W processor), where the full set of experiments completed in around 5 minutes.
+It completes in around 10 minutes on the 2023 MacBook Pro mentioned above.

 #### Quality Ladder Model (Tables 4-5)

-The quality ladder model Monte Carlo experiments are very computationally intensive and were carried out in parallel on an HPC cluster over several days.
-The `mcnp` quality ladder model Monte Carlo experiments involve repeatedly solving for the equilibrium of a complex dynamic game with many firms and computing the matrix exponential for a large matrix to calculate the log likelihood function for each trial parameter value during the optimization.
+The `mcnp` quality ladder model results are much more computationally demanding to reproduce.
+In particular, the Monte Carlo experiments involve repeatedly solving for the equilibrium of a complex dynamic game with many firms and computing the matrix exponential for a large matrix to calculate the log likelihood function for each trial parameter value during the optimization.
 This becomes feasible due to the computational benefits of continuous time games as well as the use of high performance, vectorized Fortran code.

-However, with more time it is also possible to run these experiments on a high-end workstation.
-For our largest experiment with 8 firms, a single Monte Carlo replication takes about 5 hours on a 2019 Mac Pro.
-Completing all 100 replications reported in the paper would therefore take around 21 days.
-On the other hand, for the smaller 4 firm model all 100 replications can be completed in around 8 hours.
+- The quality ladder timing experiments reported in Table 4 were carried out on a 2019 Mac Pro with 28 Intel Xeon CPU cores.
+The complete table was produced in about 20 hours.
+This should be reproducible on a high-end multicore workstation with at least 32 GB of RAM memory.

+- The quality ladder model Monte Carlo experiments reported in Table 5 were carried out in parallel on a high performance computing (HPC) cluster over several days.
+The cluster node used has 48 Intel Xeon Platinum 8260 2.40GHz CPU cores and 192 GB memory.

+    - For example, with the HPC cluster node we used, the final table row with N=8 and Δ=1.0 required approximately 4 hours per Monte Carlo trial and a full replication requires 100 trials.
+With 48 cores at our disposal, we executed trials concurrently using 6 parallel processes each with 8 cores used for parallel processing within a trial.

-Due to the increased computational requirements for Table 5 as reported in the paper, we also provide partial replication instructions and results below which are based on the first 10 out of 100 Monte Carlo trials.
+    - Due to the increased computational requirements for Table 5 as reported in the paper, we also provide partial replication instructions and results below which are based on the first 10 out of 100 Monte Carlo trials.

 ## Description of Code